Sadhika1012/instructlab_knowledge/slowmoving_threads/slowmoving_threads.md

 ### Breakdown of Timestamp: 2025/04/30 17:31:08:559
 - **Thread State**: Runnable
-  - The thread is ready to run and is waiting for CPU time.
 - **CPU Usage**: 2.513674000
-  - The thread has used 2.513674 seconds of CPU time.
 - **Blocked On**: Not Applicable
-  - The thread is not blocked on any resource.
 - **Java Call Stack**:
   - **com/example/pipeline/TaskProcessor.process(TaskProcessor.java:85)**
-    - The thread is executing the process method in the TaskProcessor class at line 85.
   - **com/example/pipeline/Worker.run(Worker.java:42)**
-    - The thread is executing the run method in the Worker class at line 42.
   - **java/lang/Thread.run(Thread.java:833)**
-    - The thread is executing the run method in the Thread class at line 833.

 ### - **Worker-2_0x000000013D1A2D00**:
   - **thread_name**: Worker-2